-- Providing support, challenge and accountability to the Head Teacher/ School Strategic Lead for Attendance regarding attendance - Having an understanding of the attendance trends across the school and the actions in place to improve/sustain high attendance including for vulnerable groups. - Having an understanding of school attendance performance in comparison to national averages and progress towards targets - Receiving regular reports on attendance from the Head Teacher/School Strategic Lead for Attendance - Ensuring the consistent implementation of this policy and that is does not discriminate on any grounds - Handling any complaints regarding this policy in line with the school's complaint procedures
+- Providing support, challenge and accountability to the Head Teacher/ School Strategic Lead for Attendance regarding attendance - Having an understanding of the attendance trends across the school and the actions in place to improve/sustain high attendance including for vulnerable groups. - Having an understanding of school attendance performance in comparison to national averages and progress towards targets - Receiving regular reports on attendance from the Head Teacher/ school's senior attendance champion - Ensuring the consistent implementation of this policy and that is does not discriminate on any grounds

-School's Attendance Lead / Attendance Officer / Family Support Worker - including but not limited to;
+School's Senior Attendance Champion / Attendance Officer / Family Support Worker - including but not limited to;

-- The day-to-day implementation of this policy and attendance management procedures - Ensuring all staff, parents, carers and pupils are aware of the school's attendance expectations - Monitoring attendance data and identifying trends (including for vulnerable groups and individual pupils) - Developing, implementing and reviewing strategic approach and action plans to address areas of development/improving attendance - Monitoring the impact of attendance interventions - Ensuring the effective deployment of resources to promote excellent attendance across the school, vulnerable groups and for individual pupils - Ensuring the accurate and timely reporting of attendance data to the Trust - Ensuring that relevant staff with key responsibilities (eg PP, EAL, SENDCOs, heads of year etc) are aware of attendance performance and are accountable for excellent attendance within their areas of responsibility - Communicating with pupils and parents regarding attendance, including individual pupil attendance - Ensuring that parents are aware of their legal duty to ensure that their child attends school regularly to facilitate their child's legal right to a full-time education - Informing the LA of CME, PPOE, pupils on a part-time timetable and pupils being deleted from the admissions register
+• The day-to-day implementation of this policy and attendance management procedures

+- Ensuring all staff, parents, carers and pupils are aware of the school's attendance expectations - Regularly monitoring attendance data and identifying patterns/trends (including for vulnerable groups and individual pupils) and understand which pupils and pupil cohorts are an area of focus. - Developing, implementing and reviewing strategic approach and action plans to address areas of development/improving attendance - Monitoring the impact of attendance interventions - Ensuring the effective deployment of resources to promote excellent attendance across the school, vulnerable groups and for individual pupils - Ensuring the accurate and timely reporting of attendance data to the LAB and Trust - Ensuring that relevant staff with key responsibilities (eg PP, EAL, SENDCOs, heads of year etc) are aware of attendance performance and are accountable for excellent attendance within their areas of responsibility - Communicating with pupils and parents regarding attendance, including individual pupil attendance - Ensuring that parents are aware of their legal duty to ensure that their child attends school regularly to facilitate their child's legal right to a full-time education - Informing the LA of CME, PPOE, pupils on a part-time timetable and pupils being deleted from the admissions register - Developing and reviewing Attendance Action Plans/Attendance contracts to support the improvement of pupil attendance/punctuality - Develop and implement strategies of rewards, incentives and competitions to encourage good attendance - Advising school staff and parents/carers on the implications of attendance legislation.